 \ ärk \ noun | a continuous progression or line of development

-The Arc of Justice Institute is a public educational institution whose mission is to foster a greater understanding of the rule of law in areas where governance, economics, and rights intersect.
+The Arc of Justice Institute is a public educational institution whose mission is to foster a greater understanding of the rule of law where governance, economics, and rights intersect.
 Our programs, conducted through dynamic partnerships, are designed to facilitate meaningful civic engagement and to achieve a broadened, intergenerational understanding of the American legal system.
 Our flagship initiative pays tribute to the heroic and vital contribution lawyers and judges made to the American Civil Rights Movement.
 The suite of efforts associated with this initiative is collectively referred to as The Arc of Justice Project.

 OUR GUIDING PRINCIPLES

 The Arc of Justice Institute is guided by three distinct standards to achieve our mission